South of Death Valley

 South of Death Valley is a 1949 American Western film directed by Ray Nazarro and written by Earle Snell.
 The film stars Charles Starrett, Gail Davis, Fred F. Sears, Lee Roberts, Richard Emory, Clayton Moore, Smiley Burnette and Tommy Duncan.
 The film was released on August 8, 1949, by Columbia Pictures.
+This was the thirty-ninth of 65 films in the Durango Kid series.